 Whimsical gardens blend found objects with artful garden design to form a sort of organic folk art.
 Done well, this type of garden becomes more than just a garden, it’s an adventure.

-For some time now, I have been curating my own whimsical garden in Missouri and snapping photos of unique garden spaces when encountered them, but I thought it might be good to collect some of those images into one post, to provide a reference for myself and others who might be seeking fresh ideas and inspiration to bounce off of in order to create your own whimsical and playful garden space.
+For some time now, I have been curating my own whimsical garden and snapping photos of unique, cozy, or artistic garden spaces when I encountered them.
+These photos have been a helpful reference for me, and today I thought I’d shared them for others who might be seeking fresh ideas and springtime inspiration to create their own whimsical and playful garden space.

-I’ve included a collection of my photos below.
-Scroll through for ideas with descriptions and, in a few cases, links to the how-to-tutorial.
+I’ve included a collection of my whimsical garden photos below.
+Scroll through for ideas (and, in a few cases, links to the how-to-tutorial!)

 2. Sink turned Garden Fountain

 Water features fit seamlessly in a modern whimsical garden.
 Water features in a flower garden, vegetable patch, or rock garden don’t justinteresting, they also add benefits to both humans and the wildlife visiting the garden.